-In 2011, the Company established a wholly owned subsidiary in the United Kingdom.
-There have been no activities for this entity to date.
-In 2014, the Company established a wholly owned U.S. subsidiary, Syndax Securities Corporation.
-The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+In 2011, the Company established a wholly owned subsidiary in the United Kingdom, in 2014 the Company established a wholly owned US subsidiary, and in 2021, the Company established a wholly owned subsidiary in the Netherlands.
+There have been no material activities for these entities to date.
 All intercompany balances and transactions have been eliminated in consolidation.